-The Behaviour Policy is circulated to parents (in summary form) and staff and discussed with the children at least annually.
+The Behaviour Policy is circulated to parents and staff and discussed with the children at least annually.
+During the COVID 19 period this will be communicated more frequently.
 It is available on the school's website and from the Admin Office in paper form, on request.
-Any parent wishing to see the full policy can request it from the Admin Office.